wekeo/ai4EM_MOOC/README.md

     git clone https://github.com/wekeo/ai4EM_MOOC.git
 ```

-Then, for the notebooks that utilize the Snippet for importing Python packages should be removed.
-The Snippet was:
+Then, for all the Jupyter notebooks that utilize the Snippet, the importing code cell needs to changed **MANUALLY**.
+The code that can be found below should be removed when it is executed in your own local machine:

 ```
 ## BEGIN S3FS IMPORT SNIPPET ##